ucsb-cs148/w25/_lab/lab03.md

     based on what you learned today?
   ```

 # Two weeks to MVP Code Freeze and peer review.
 Please prepare:

+- When you are finished with the Retrospective, you are free to coordinate further as a group towards your MVP.
+Help each other with pointers on technologies you are experimenting with!

 ## Planning your demo (MVP video)